Safety & Thermal Management | BESS Guide

 Sensitive to

-• Overcharging and over-discharging
+• Overcharging and over-discharging conditions

-• Thermal stress and poor ventilation
+• Thermal stress and inadequate ventilation

 • Manufacturing variation and cell imbalance

-• Physical damage or environmental exposure
+• Physical damage and environmental exposure

 If not properly managed

-• Accelerated degradation
+• Accelerated system degradation

-• Thermal runaway events
+• Thermal runaway conditions

-• Equipment damage
+• Equipment damage and loss of function

-• Fire risk and hazardous conditions
+• Fire risk and other hazardous operating conditions

 Stable Predictable Compliant Operable over its full lifecycle